 As we approach the end of Luke's Gospel, the wheels of God's plan are turning more and more rapidly.
-In this chapter, Judas agrees to betray Jesus, and at the Last Supper Jesus talks about many things -his love for his disciples, the future kingdom, betrayal, leadership, and denial.
-In Gethsemane Jesus draws strength from prayer.
-His arrest is described as "darkness reigning."
-Peter disowns him, the guards mock him, and Jesus is hustled off to appear before the Jewish council and then before Pilate and Herod.
-The enemies of Jesus conspire to seize him, and this chapter provides a vivid description of Jesus' delivery "into their hands."
+Several things happen in today's chapter: (1) Judas agrees to betray Jesus, (2) at the Last Supper Jesus talks about many things -- his love for his disciples, the future kingdom, betrayal, leadership, and denial, (3) in Gethsemane Jesus draws strength from prayer, (4) his arrest is described as "darkness reigning," (5) Peter disowns him, (6) the guards mock him, and (7) Jesus is hustled off to appear before the Jewish council and then before Pilate and Herod.
+Finally, the enemies of Jesus conspire to seize him and the chapter provides a vivid description of Jesus' delivery "into their hands."

 How do you think you would have responded had you been present at the events described in this chapter?
 Can you read the story while maintaining the suspense?
-We have heard and known the story for so long, we know the outcome and it is hard to read it in fresh, new, and challenging ways.
-Try to read the text (or the chapter) through the eyes of someone who is hearing the story for the first time and does not know how the ending.
+Most of us have heard and known the story for a long time.
+Because we know the outcome, it is hard to read it in fresh, new, and challenging ways.
+Try to read the selected text (or the chapter) through the eyes of someone who is hearing the story for the first time and does not already know the ending.

 Dear God, thank you again for the sacrifice of Jesus.
-I am thinking today not only about his sacrifice on the cross, but about the emotional turmoil he endured during the events of this chapter -knowing in advance about betrayal, denial, and the scattering of his followers.
+I am thinking today, not only about his sacrifice on the cross, but about the emotional turmoil he endured during the events of this chapter -- knowing in advance about the betrayal, denial, and scattering of his followers.
 I think about his foreknowledge of his deliverance into the hands of his enemies.
-I think that I cannot fully grasp the depth of his pain and suffering.
+I cannot fully grasp the depth of his pain and suffering.
 Even in my inability to understand, however, I am grateful for his love.
 My heart can only express gratitude, because I know that the penalty was really mine, in Jesus' name, Amen.